AESMSIX-OFFICIAL/GraphicMod/README.md

 ## Installation

 1. Make sure you have **MelonLoader** installed for GHPC.
 You can download it from the [official MelonLoader website](https://github.com/LavaGang/MelonLoader).
 Follow the installation instructions provided there.
-2. Download the `UltraLowGraphic.dll` file from the [releases page](https://github.com/AESMSIX-OFFICIAL/GraphicMod/releases/tag/Release).
+2. Download the `GraphicMod.dll` file from the [releases page](https://github.com/AESMSIX-OFFICIAL/GraphicMod/releases/tag/Release).
 3. Locate your GHPC installation folder.
 It's usually located at `C:\Program Files (x86)\Steam\steamapps\common\GHPC`.
 4. Open the `Mods` folder inside the GHPC installation folder.
 If the `Mods` folder doesn't exist, create a new folder named `Mods`.
-5. Copy the `UltraLowGraphic.dll` file into the `Mods` folder.
+5. Copy the `GraphicMod.dll` file into the `Mods` folder.

 ## Usage